Fall Activities for Kids

 Eeek!
 Our lineup of fantastic scary movies for kids will make you shriek!
 Grab the popcorn and pizza and buckle up for a wild ride, because we went on a mission to round up the coolest scary movies to thrill and—on occasion—totally disgust—your kids, tweens and teens.

-Looking for something creepy, kooky, mysterious and spooky?
+Looking for something creepy (but not too spooky)?
 The best Halloween stories for kids offer spine-tingling goodness that ensures all nightlights are left on when darkness hits.

 A hot chocolate is a sweet alternative when you’ve had one too many cups of apple cider.
 We rounded up the best spots in NYC that offer the tastiest hot chocolate offerings for a fall day.